Dr. Jack Liang

 Biography:

-Dr. Jack Liang is a freelance musician and private teacher in the Greater Vancouver area.
-Liang regularly performs throughout North America and Europe as a soloist and a member of The Ambassador Trio.
-He enjoys performing works from a variety of musical styles, with a special interest in contemporary music.
-His interest in contemporary music has led to the exploration of new sonic and performance possibilities for the clarinet.
+Liang enjoys performing works from a variety of musical styles, with a special interest in contemporary music.
+His interest in contemporary music has led to numerous collaborations with composers, exploring new sonic and performance possibilities for the clarinet.
+These collaborations have resulted in significant additions to the contemporary clarinet repertoire and use of new performance techniques.

 Liang earned a doctorate and master’s degree from Arizona State University under the tutelage of Dr. Robert Spring and Dr. Joshua Gardner.
-He also holds a bachelor’s degree from the University of British Columbia where he studied with Cris Inguanti.
+He also holds a bachelor’s degree from University of British Columbia where he studied with Cris Inguanti.

 Cookies on chedeville.com